 Individuals can object to the processing of personal data that is collected on the grounds of legitimate interests or the performance of a task in the interest/exercise of official authority.

-Organisations must stop processing information unless they can demonstrate compelling legitimate grounds for the processing that overrides the interests, rights and freedoms of the individual.
+Organizations must stop processing information unless they can demonstrate compelling legitimate grounds for the processing that overrides the interests, rights, and freedoms of the individual.

-They can also refuse this right if the processing is for the establishment or exercise of defence of legal claims.
+They can also refuse this right if the processing is for the establishment or exercise of defense of legal claims.